 Hauling everything from produce and building materials, to vehicles, animals, and hazardous substances, big rigs come in a variety of shapes and sizes.
 The majority, however, have 18 wheels.
 The vehicles are large and extremely heavy.
 Some cargo capacities can exceed 40,000 pounds and gross weights have the potential to exceed 80,000 pounds.
 Because of that, it’s crucial for drivers to understand how to safely operate around these large trucks and what to do in the event of an accident.

-Because of their sheer size, truckers who operate 18 wheelers are required to have specific training and licenses.
+Because of their sheer size, truck drivers who operate 18 wheelers are required to have specific training and licenses.
 Tractor-trailers take longer to stop, so a trucker needs to know their vehicle inside and out and how to safely maneuver the vehicle.
 While this is the case for favorable road conditions, inclement weather makes a driver’s knowledge of how to handle the vehicle all the more important.
 They need to have the training and experience for handling the truck in the event of an emergency situation.

 18 Wheeler Accidents in Fayetteville

-When an 18 wheeler crash occurs in Fayetteville, it’s often a shock to the community.
+When a large truck crash occurs in Fayetteville, it’s often a shock to the community.
 Unfortunately, these wrecks happen more often than people realize.
 For example, Fayetteville police investigated a wreck in December 2019 involving a tractor-trailer and an SUV.
 An underride accident occurred after the SUV ran into the back of an 18 wheeler in a construction zone.
 An adult driver, an 11-year-old, and an infant were transported to the hospital for treatment.
 An adult passenger was pronounced dead at the scene.